 Even Joe Exotic himself claimed that Antle was breeding big cats to keep the cub-petting business going and euthanized the tigers in a gas chamber when they got too big.
 Exotic added that Antle is the single worst character in the world of animal sanctuaries.
 This has yet to be proven, however.

-Antle’s sanctuary was raided in December 2016.
+Doc Antle’s Myrtle Beach Safari was raided in December 2016.
 The USDA conducted 23 investigations into the park between April 2013 and June 2016, which is over three times as many as similar facilities receive in the same timeframe.
 Antle has also allegedly sold cubs to similar sanctuaries and unaccredited zoos, one of which was infected with ringworm.

 After learning about Bhagavan Antle, read about the 40 tiger cubs found dead a popular Thai tourist destination.
-Then, read about how poaching is decimating the wild tiger population.
+Then, read up on Tiger King subject and notorious conman Jeff Lowe.